-The Healthcare Workforce Collaborative will seize the OPPORTUNITY to have authentic IMPACTwhile addressing the NEED.
+The Advocate Workforce Initiative has seized the OPPORTUNITY to have authentic IMPACTwhile addressing the NEED.
 It is our aim to develop and implement ‘best practices’ to be adopted by other metropolitan areas and healthcare organizations.

-The Collaborative will cultivate a competitive workforce that has the skills to meet demands at Advocate sites of care throughout the Chicagoland area.
+The Initiative strives to cultivate a competitive workforce that has the skills to meet demands at Advocate sites of care throughout the Chicagoland area.

-At the end of this plan’s term in 2020, Advocate aims to have created and institutionalized a Healthcare “Collaborative” accomplishing the following goals:
+At the end of this plan’s term in 2020, Advocate aims to have created and institutionalized a Healthcare “Initiative” accomplishing the following goals: